Make sure citizens’ rights are protected by integrating privacy as an essential part of your system.

 About the EU General Data Protection Regulation

-The EU General Data Protection Regulation (GDPR) website and the Information Commissioner’s Office (ICO) provides information about the GDPR.
+The Information Commissioner’s Office (ICO) provides information about the GDPR.
 The Technology Code of Practice summarises the key points.

 The GDPR will come into force on 25 May 2018.
 It’s about protecting citizens’ personal data when it is being processed or moved.